anhtranguyen-github/gcp-dbt-learning/README.md

      - Finally, export the collected product names to a CSV file by running the 5.save-product-names-to-csv.py script:
        ```sh
        python 5.save-product-names-to-csv.py
        ```
+   - **Data Profiling**:
+     - Run the 6.documentaion-testing.py script to perform data profiling on your collections.
+This script collects metrics such as document counts, distinct field values, null/empty counts, and status distributions.
+       ```sh
+       python 6.documentaion-testing.py
+       ```
+     - The profiling output will be saved to:
+       ```
+       logs/data_profiling_output.txt
+       ```

 4. **Logs**: